Harpurhey: Landmarks

 The Edwardian swimming baths on Rochdale Road were built between 1909 and 1910 by Henry Price, Manchester's first City Architect.
 Listed grade II in 1994, the baths closed to the public in 2001 after serious defects were discovered.
 The women's pool hall and laundry have now been replaced by the MANCAT sixth form college and community library.

 The Embassy Club on Rochdale Road was bought by Bernard Manning in 1959, before which it had been Harpurhey Temperance Billiard Hall.

 Queen's Park was one of Britains first municipal parks in 1846; designed and laid out by Joshua Major in 1845, the park was originally arranged around Hendham Hall, home of the Houghton family, which was demolished in 1884.
 The park incorporated a labyrinth, sheds and greenhouses, but by 1930 these had been removed.
 Today the park has a children's play area, rose gardens and hosts a variety of community events.

 Transport

 Harpurhey is served by a number of bus services on the main Rochdale Road (A664) corridor, as well as non-radial services to and from Salford Shopping Precinct and Oldham.
 Bus services are provided by First Greater Manchester and Stagecoach Manchester.

-Manchester Metrolink light rail tram system has two stations close to Harpurhey, at Monsall and Central Park (North Manchester Business Park), which also borders Newton Heath.
+Manchester Metrolink light rail tram system has three stations close to Harpurhey, at Queens Road, Monsall and Central Park (North Manchester Business Park), which also borders Newton Heath.